lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 ## External Pre-hashing {#impl-cons-external-ph}

 Composite ML-DSA uses a randomized pre-hash `PH( r || m )` to construct the to-be-signed message representative `M'`.
-Implementers MAY externalize the pre-hash computation outside the module that computes `Composite-ML-DSA.Sign()` in an analogous way to how pre-hash signing is used for RSA, ECDSA or ML-DSA.
+Implementers MAY externalize the pre-hash computation outside the module that computes `Composite-ML-DSA.Sign()` in an analogous way to how pre-hash signing is used for RSA, ECDSA or HashML-DSA.
 Such a modification to the `Composite-ML-DSA.Sign()` algorithm is considered compliant to this specification so long as it produces the same output and error conditions.

 Below is a suggested implementation for splitting the pre-hashing and signing between two parties.